-David Palmer recently joined Rochester City Ballet as its Artistic Director.
+David Palmer leads Rochester City Ballet as its Artistic Director.
 Established in 1987 by its founding artistic director Timothy M. Draper, the company has developed a reputation for its excellence, versatility, and singular repertoire, which includes award-winning contemporary ballets and masterworks.
 The company performs at the Nazareth College Arts Center and Kodak Hall at Eastman Theatre.
 In July 2010, RCB presented its first New York City season.
 In July 2013, RCB was selected to perform in the Inside/Out performance series at the prestigious Jacob's Pillow Dance Festival in Massachusetts.

 Since the company offered its first professional contract in 2003, Jamey Leverett served as Artistic Director.
 During her tenure, Leverett choreographed more than 20 new works including Images, a commission from the Rochester Philaharmonic Orchestra to music by Jeff Tyzik, 4Play, A Common Thread, Bravo!
 Colorado, LumaVoce, Gershwin Preludes, Respect, Pedestal, How to Break a Heart, An Intimate Portrait, and Peter and the Wolf, as well as the critically acclaimed full-length ballet The Blood Countess.
 In a review by Philip Gardner, he describes Leverett's choreography: "Ms. Leverett's choreography seizes the eye continually and the dancers sweep on and off in exciting combinations, creating vibrant patterns and maintaining a steady flow of energy."

 Leverett announced in the Spring of 2015 she would step down to focus on choreography and training students in her role as Artistic Director of RCB's partner school, the Timothy Draper Center for Dance Education.
 The board launched a national search and Palmer joined the company in November that same year.